munificent/craftinginterpreters/book/the-lox-language.md

 don't need any of that for this book, and adding wouldn't teach you anything interesting, so I left it out.

+Don't worry, we'll have plenty of exciting stuff in the language itself to keep us busy.

 <div class="challenges">

 ## Challenges